-Parents are a tough nut to crack, but they mean well.
+A parent is a tough nut to crack, but they mean well.

-It should be apparent by now that what we are trying to achieve here is their trust and faith and if you can’t get that from them, then I think that there are more things that you need to discuss with your parents other than this topic of traveling by yourself…
+It should be apparent by now that what we are trying to achieve here are their trust and faith and if you can’t get that from them, then I think that there are more things that you need to discuss with your parents other than this topic of traveling by yourself…

 Now, I don’t want you to upset your parents, that’s why I made this post to gain their approval first and foremost.
-But if they’re really set on a ‘no’, would that really stop you…?
+But if they’re really set on a ‘no’… would that really stop you…?

-I don’t think so because you are doing this for yourself and you have set your eyes on this goal (…Truth be told, there were actually several trips that my parents have never approved of, but I still bought that ticket nonetheless!)
+I don’t think so because you are doing this for yourself and you have set your eyes on this goal …Truth be told, there were actually several trips that my parents have never approved of, but I still bought that ticket nonetheless!

 It can’t be helped that there was a rough patch at first, but it was only brief since my parents became more accepting.
 They have even eventually transitioned into my #1 cheerleaders for all of my traveling plans as they have come to terms with wholly believing in me and my dreams.
 (It became easier when I constantly showed them that I could really take care of myself and make all of my plans a reality.)

 On the other hand, if you did gain their approval, that’s great!
-Make sure that you keep your promises, okay!
+Make sure that you keep your promises, okay?
 As time passes by, maybe you could also invite them to where you are so that you can demonstrate to them how independent and responsible you have truly become.